oa-333/elog/README.md

 the ELog system to redirect and adapt library log message to its own logging system.
 This can be done actually quite easily and with much flexibility.

-For more information, soo examples below
+For more information, see examples below

 ## Getting Started

-In order to use the package, include "elog_system.h", which is the package facade.
+In order to use the package, include the main header "elog_system.h", which is the package facade.
 In the application code, make sure to call one of the elog::ElogSystem::initializeXXX() functions before using any of the logging macros.
 After this, you can use ELOG_INFO() and the rest of the macros.
 At application exit make sure to call elog::ELogSystem::terminate().